Looking For Safe Investments? Here Are 5 Low-Risk Options

 Here a few money market or cash management funds in Malaysia:

-At around 3% return per year, these funds offer similar returns to fixed deposits accounts.
+At around 3% return per year, these funds offer slightly higher returns than fixed deposits accounts.
 But they have one advantage: with fixed deposits, you can lose part or all your accrued interest if you withdraw before your tenure matures.
 With these funds, you can withdraw any time without incurring a penalty.

-You can invest in these funds through a Fund Management Institution (FMI) or an online platform like Fundsupermart.
+You can invest in these funds through a Fund Management Institution (FMI) or an online platform like FSMOne.

 A bond is a debt security (kind of like an official IOU) issued by governments or companies who want to raise money.
 When you buy a bond, you’re lending money to the issuer.
 In return, the issuer promises to pay a predetermined interest rate at specific intervals (e.g. twice a year).